 I was struggling to write the past few days.
 It was hard to embrace the commitment to create at least once a week to give it away.
 This is something familiar because I made a lot of commitment to myself many times in the past.

 Right after giving birth to my son, I promise I wouldn’t gain weight.
 I read a lot of literature on preventing weights and I manage until I lost him.
 When I was gaining more than I should, I started doing some exercises which lasted for a week.
 I also worked on my diet but go back to what I used to take a bit later.
 I continue gaining weight to my heart’s dismay.
 I stop the exercise and diet plan altogether telling myself I don’t have time to do.
 I have all the excuse for not doing what I have started.

 A few years ago, I work on my finances realizing there was something wrong with the way I handle it.
 I learned everything I can from selling real estates, investing in money markets, paying my debts, saving and giving.
-But after awhile I see myself in the same old pattern of dealing with money.
-I lost some of the investment and made some that brought me on a never ending chaos.
+But after a while, I see myself in the same old pattern of dealing with money.
+I lost some of the investment and made some that brought me to a never-ending chaos.

 The thought of not being able to sustain the good things lingers in my mind for quite sometimes.
 I thought there must be some wiring in my brain I needed to check.
 I realized the energy I needed to sustain the struggle to do is the same energy required to do what I needed to.
 Awareness and discipline where to put the effort is the key.

 It was so easy to beat myself up when I think I never do anything right.
 The writer’s block is not only true in my writing but in my life as well, block in doing the good things.
 Now I see there are some things I recognized I was doing quite well.
 At least I write every day in my journal.
 I just did it after all!